davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 ### defaults.runTimeErrorHandler

 <!-- add-attribute:class:warning -->
-> **NOTE**:  The **runTimeErrorHandler** only works if the micro frontend uses Luigi Client and [disable-luigi-runtime-error-handling](advanced-options-luigi-client.md#disable-luigi-core-runtime-error-handling) is not disabled.
+> **NOTE**:  The **runTimeErrorHandler** only works if the micro frontend uses AppLaunchpad Client and [disable-applaunchpad-runtime-error-handling](advanced-options-applaunchpad-client.md#disable-applaunchpad-core-runtime-error-handling) is not disabled.

 - **type**: object
 - **description**: allows you to handle errors on the Core level.
-The error handler receives all unhandled errors from the micro frontends which are using the Luigi Client.
+The error handler receives all unhandled errors from the micro frontends which are using the AppLaunchpad Client.
 - **default**: the parameter **defaults.runTimeErrorHandler** is not specified by default, and you can overwrite it using the **runTimeErrorHandler** value on a single node level.
 - **attributes**:
   - **errorFn**:(function) gets an object `error` as parameter.
 The properties of this object are the properties of the [error event](https://developer.mozilla.org/en-US/docs/Web/API/ErrorEvent).
 The inherited properties from [event](https://developer.mozilla.org/en-US/docs/Web/API/Event) are not part of the object.
 Current node is the second parameter.